The Counselling Team offer support to patients, family members, friends and carers.

 Counselling sessions usually take place at St Michael’s Hospice.
 If it is difficult for you to get to the Hospice, please speak to us and home visits can be arranged.
 Sessions can also be fitted around any appointments you have at the Hospice.

 If you would like more information about our counselling service or to make an appointment please phone Beth Allen on 01432 851000.
-If Beth is unavailable you can leave a message with the Family Support Administrator.
+If Beth is unavailable you can leave a message with the Supportive Care Administrator.

 You can also email: